 A Sex Dream About An Ex Might Be Confusing, But Here's What It Really Means

 If there's any kind of dream that you'll wake up from feeling distressed, it's definitely a sex dream about an ex.
-Your brain dredging up a hot-and-heavy make-out session with your will probably bring a flush to your cheeks.
+Your brain dredging up a hot-and-heavy make-out session with your ex will probably bring a flush to your cheeks.
 Or maybe you'll wake up wondering about your ex-boo going down on you in a dream and the fact that you really enjoyed it.
-If not embarrassed, you'll probs just be disgruntled, then, that your ex always ruins everything, even REM sleep.
+If not embarrassed, you'll probs just be disgruntled that your ex always ruins everything, even REM sleep.

 The first thing to do — after dabbing your brow and taking a cold shower — is to remember that sex dreams involving exes are normal.
 So, don't panic!
 As sex therapist Dr. Stefani Threadgill previously told Elite Daily, sex dreams don't necessarily indicate sexual attraction (although sometimes it is just that).
 "It could also mean that you have some untapped desires or fantasies that you might want to discuss or explore," Threadgill said.

 Life coach and wellness astrologer Stephanie Gailing often analyzes dreams for clients.
 When it comes to approaching a sex dream about an ex — or any dream for that matter — it's crucial to look at the entire picture, she says.
-The answers don't just lie in dream you riding your ex or collecting hickies.
+The answers don't just lie in "dream you" riding your ex or collecting hickies.
 They lie in how that dream sex made you feel.

 "It’s also, of course, important to take into consideration your current relationship status," Gailing says.
 "Are you single?
 In a partnership?
 In numerous relationships?
 And what’s the status of your sex life?"
 Here's the low-down on what different types of sex dreams about your ex might mean.